Liu falls at first hurdle in London

-LONDON (Reuters) - China’s Liu Xiang experienced déjà vu of the most agonizing kind on Tuesday when the Achilles injury that forced him out of the high hurdles heats in Beijing four years ago ended his London Olympics campaign at the same stage.
+LONDON (Reuters) - China’s Liu Xiang crashed out of the heats in the 110 meters hurdles at the London Olympics on Tuesday in a dramatic echo of his injury-induced withdrawal from the same stage of the Beijing Games four years ago.

-The 2004 Olympic champion at least made it to the first hurdle this time but he was unable to get his lead leg off the ground properly and clattered into the barrier before tumbling to the track, his dream of regaining the title in tatters.
+The 2004 Olympic champion and former world record holder hit the first hurdle with his lead leg and tumbled to the ground before being helped from the track with his dream of regaining the title in tatters.

-China’s athletics team leader Feng Shuyong said the initial diagnosis was that Liu had ruptured his Achilles tendon, adding that the 29-year-old was not thinking about retirement.

-“The injury is the same one he had in Beijing,” he told a news conference.
-“In the last several years he has had good medical care, but it is still there.
-An Achilles injury is almost impossible to recover from fully.”

 China’s first male gold medalist on the Olympic track, Liu remains one of his country’s most popular sportsmen alongside former basketball player Yao Ming.

-“It is really hard for him because I think he is one of the best hands down,” said Olympic sprint champion Usain Bolt.

-“He has shown the world he can do great things.
-For him to push himself and come back last year ... for this to happen, this is really sad for any athlete.”

-As Feng confirmed, the Achilles injury that forced Liu to pull out at the Bird’s Nest in Beijing had never fully healed despite surgery, but he had hit a rich vein of form this year.
+The 29-year-old is still plagued by the Achilles injury that forced him to pull out at the Bird’s Nest in Beijing but he had hit a rich vein of form this year.

 A blistering run of 12.97 seconds in his hometown of Shanghai was his first run under 13 seconds in five years and he backed that up with a 12.87 run in Oregon, which would have tied the Dayron Robles’s world record but for an illegal wind.